 The south-west region of Cahors is the only area in France to make varietal Malbec wines.
 The appellation, which is about 130 miles east of Bordeaux, sits on both sides of the River Lot and is known for deeply colored Malbec that is medium to high in tannin with intense dark berry flavors.
 Most expressions that are aged in oak have notes of tobacco, cedar, and earth.
 While varietal Malbec is the area’s flagship, AOC regulations do allow for blends to include up to 30 percent Merlot or Tannat.

-Nevertheless, in the mid-nineteenth century, when a group of Argentine winemakers consulted French agronomist Michel Pouget for his thoughts on a grape they should plant in order to improve the quality of Argentine wine, the grape he recommended was Malbec!
-These Argentines took vine cuttings from France and brought them back to Argentina, primarily planting them in the wine region of Mendoza.
-In the hot high-altitude of the region, the Malbec vines thrived, exhibiting none of the weaknesses they had in France.
-This caused many winemakers to believe Malbec was a grape that had truly belonged in Argentina all along.
+In the mid-nineteenth century, when a group of Argentine winemakers consulted French agronomist Michel Pouget for his thoughts on a grape they should plant to improve the quality of Argentine wine, the grape he recommended was Malbec.
+His suggestion led many winemakers to believe that Malbec was destined to be in Argentina all along.
+The vines thrived in the hot climate and high-altitude of the region, exhibiting none of the weaknesses they had in France.

 For almost 100 years after being planted, Malbec remained a wine consumed inside Argentina, with very little exported.
 Even as quality increased over the years with the introduction of modern winemaking techniques, American consumers still had very little knowledge of it.
 Only in the early 2000s, did American wine drinkers fully embrace Argentine Malbec, and its affordable price tag and approachable profile.